Facts about Gums in Gluten Free Baking

 (I believe that is sound advice when it comes to having food allergies to those derivatives.)

-However, in a more recent statement from Bob’s Red Mill (posted on their website in June 2012 in response to inquiries about corn products used in their xanthan gum), we learn it is no longer corn, but now wheat starch that is used to produce their xanthan gum.
+However, in a more recent statement from Bob’s Red Mill (posted on their website in May 2010 and updated on June 11, 2012) in response to inquiries about corn products used in their xanthan gum), we learn it is no longer corn, but now wheat starch that is used to produce their xanthan gum.

 “Regarding corn in xanthan gum: The microorganism that produces xanthan gum is actually fed a glucose solution that is derived from wheat starch.
 Gluten is found in the protein part of the wheat kernel and no gluten is contained in the solution of glucose.
 Additionally, after the bacteria eats the glucose, there is no wheat to be found in the outer coating that it produces, which is what makes up xanthan gum.
 The short answer here is, there is no corn used at all in the making of xanthan gum.”